 Described by its creators as part intellectual panel discussion, part nerdy Tonight Show, Splendid Chaps is a combination of analysis, enthusiasm and irreverence.
 The first episode went to number 1 on the iTunes TV & Film Podcast chart in Australia, and to number 4 in the UK.
-The podcasts to previous episodes are now available at www.splendidchaps.com or at iTunes.
+The podcasts to the first few episodes are now available at www.splendidchaps.com or at iTunes.

 Tickets: $15 (plus booking fee where applicable)